 Making sequin and bead Christmas ornaments is fun and relaxing because you have to pay attention to where you’re pinning the sequins, so you really can’t think about work for a while!

-I made one using a kit that I got from Holidays LaneOpens in a new tab., and I documented the result of my (slightly crooked) result.
+I made one using a kit that I got from Holidays Lane, and I documented the result of my (slightly crooked) result.

-Some of the links in this article are affiliate links that will pay a small commission if they’re used to purchase something.
+Some of the links in this article are paid ad placements or affiliate links that will pay a small commission if they’re used to purchase something.
 To see the entire affiliate policy click here.
+As an Amazon Associate, I earn from qualifying purchases.

-The kit for the sequin ornamentOpens in a new tab. comes with all of the supplies that you need to make a 2″ diameter ornament, and there are enough extra sequins that you could probably use a slightly larger styrofoam ball if you have one available.
+The kit for the sequin ornament comes with all of the supplies that you need to make a 2″ diameter ornament, and there are enough extra sequins that you could probably use a slightly larger styrofoam ball if you have one available.

 This kit isn’t meant for small kids, but it’s simple enough for older kids (maybe 7 or 8) to do with assistance, or for a tween or older to do on their own.